Published on April 15, 2020 (over 4 years ago)

 Bonnie Pecevich

-By Bonnie Pecevich9 min readVideo education
+By Bonnie Pecevich10 min readVideo education

-We’ve created a reference chart so you can quickly compare different platforms and see what capabilities they have for each criteria.
+We’ve created a reference chart so you can quickly compare different platforms and see what capabilities they have for each criterion.
 Each one is explained more in-depth below and may help surface some qualities you may not know you wanted from a live streaming platform.
 This can hopefully help you decide how important each one is for your project, prioritize them, and see where you’re willing to make tradeoffs.
 In general, the more “out-of-the-box” a solution is, the less control you have over some potentially significant product decisions.

 Then, when you’re ready, go through the decision tree at the end of the post to narrow down your options for what best suits your needs.